 In some cases, bloat can cause the stomach to rotate on itself, twisting on its axis and cutting off both ends.
 This prevents blood flow to the stomach, causing parts of the organ to die.
 Stomach twist is an extremely dangerous condition, and can cascade into a number of complications that can lead to death within hours.

-What Are the Risk Factors for Stomach Twist?
+What Are the Risk Factors for Stomach Flip?

 While there is no way to tell for certain if your dog will experience stomach twist in her lifetime, there are risk factors that can indicate a higher chance of issues.
 Be aware of these factors if they apply to your dog: